Jane Briggs Hart

 Jane "Janey" Briggs Hart (née Briggs; October 21, 1921 – June 5, 2015) was an American aviator and in the 1960s, became one of the Mercury 13 women who qualified physically in the same tests as those used for male astronauts.
 She earned her first pilot's license during World War II and later became the first licensed female helicopter pilot in Michigan.

 In the early 1960s, Hart was chosen to participate in the Lovelace Foundation's Woman in Space Program, a privately funded project designed to test women pilots for astronaut fitness by subjecting them to the same physical tests developed by NASA for astronauts.
 At the age of 40, Hart became one of only 13 women (later dubbed the Mercury 13) to qualify.

 In 2007, Hart was inducted into the Michigan Women's Hall of Fame.

 Early life

-She was born Jane Cameron Briggs, nicknamed "Janey", in Detroit, Michigan to businessman Walter O. Briggs and his wife Jane (née Cameron).
-Raised Catholic, she attended the Academies of the Sacred Heart in Detroit, Grosse Pointe and Torresdale, and the Manhattanville College in New York.
+She was born Jane Cameron Briggs, nicknamed "Janey", in Detroit, Michigan, to businessman Walter O. Briggs and his wife Jane (née Cameron).
+(From 1921 until his death in 1952, Walter Briggs was a partial and then majority owner of the Detroit Tigers.)
+Raised Catholic, Jane Briggs attended the Academies of the Sacred Heart in Detroit, Grosse Pointe and Torresdale, and the Manhattanville College in New York.
 In 1970, at age 49, she completed a BA in anthropology from George Washington University in Washington, D.C.

 On June 19, 1943, she married attorney Philip Hart, who later became a politician.
 The couple had nine children together, one of whom died as a toddler.
 In 1958, Philip Hart was elected as a Democrat to the United States Senate from Michigan; he was repeatedly re-elected, serving until 1976.